About Tim Lee

 Glass

 I do not cover any of the items that we make, paint, and sell at Shows, Festivals, and other events on this site.
-There are just a couple of photos viewable of the more elaborately painted glass vases which I paint.
-But it does show what I did for the next 15 years, and still do.
+These are just a few photos of the more elaborately painted glass vases which I paint.
+For further details just contact me regarding all glass inquiries.

 Glastonbury